John Peter Zenger: Libel case

-In 1733, Zenger printed copies of newspapers in New York to voice his disagreement with the actions of the newly appointed colonial governor William Cosby.
-On his arrival in New York City, Cosby had plunged into a rancorous quarrel with the colony council over his salary, trying to recoup half of the salary of the previous acting governor Rip Van Dam.
-Unable to control the colony's supreme court, which had ruled against Cosby in the dispute, Cosby removed Chief Justice Lewis Morris, replacing him with the royalist justice James DeLancey.
-Supported by members of the Popular Party, Zenger's New-York Weekly Journal continued to publish articles critical of the royal governor.
-Finally, Cosby issued a proclamation condemning the newspaper's "divers scandalous, virulent, false and seditious reflections."
+In 1733, Zenger was hired by New York politicians, Rip Van Dam and Lewis Morris, to print a newspaper, The New-York Weekly Journal, opposing the actions of the newly appointed colonial governor, William Cosby.
+On his arrival in New York City, Cosby had plunged into a rancorous quarrel with the colony council over his salary, trying to recoup half of the salary of the previous acting governor, Rip Van Dam.
+Unable to control the colony's Supreme Court, which had ruled against Cosby in the dispute, Cosby removed Chief Justice Lewis Morris, replacing him with the royalist justice James DeLancey.

-Zenger was charged with libel.
+The first issue of Zenger's New-York Weekly Journal carried a lengthy report on the election for an open seat in the New York General Assembly, held in Eastchester on October 29, 1733; the election was won by Lewis Morris over Cosby's candidate.
+Zenger's newspaper continued to publish articles critical of the royal governor.
+Finally, Cosby issued a proclamation condemning the newspaper's "divers scandalous, virulent, false and seditious reflections," and Zenger was charged with libel.

 James Alexander was Zenger's first counsel, but the court found him in contempt and disbarred him, removing him from the case.
 After more than eight months in prison, Zenger went to trial, defended by the Philadelphia lawyer Andrew Hamilton and the New York lawyer William Smith, Sr. The case was now a cause célèbre, with the public interest at fever-pitch.
 Rebuffed repeatedly by chief justice James DeLancey during the trial, Hamilton decided to plead his client's case directly to the jury.
 After the lawyers for both sides finished their arguments on August 5, 1735, the jury retired only to return in ten minutes with a verdict of not guilty, a famous example of jury nullification.

 In defending Zenger in this landmark case, Hamilton and Smith attempted to establish the precedent that a statement, even if defamatory, is not libelous if it can be proved, thus affirming freedom of the press in America; however, succeeding royal governors clamped down on freedom of the press until the American Revolution.
 This case is the groundwork of freedom of the press, not its legal precedent.
 As late as 1804, the journalist Harry Croswell lost a series of prosecutions and appeals because truth was not a defense against libel, as decided by the New York Supreme Court in People v.
 Croswell.
 It was only the following year that the assembly, reacting to this verdict, passed a law that allowed truth as a defense against a charge of libel.